Did you know that you can apply to CBD for up to $2,000 toward the cost of materials and supplies for your divisional work?

-Students can apply for funding to perform research and undertake projects that explore the intersections of culture, mind/brain and human growth and development.
-Each focus is different, and projects range from the study of neuroscience and dance, to an exploration of cross-cultural perspectives on reproductive health, and an examination of gendered play preferences in children.
-Grantees receive funds to defray the cost of their research, including travel, housing, program fees, supplies and equipment.
+Students can apply for funding to perform research and undertake projects that explore the intersections of culture, mind/brain and human growth, and development.
+Each focus is different, and projects range from the study of neuroscience and dance, to an exploration of cross-cultural perspectives on reproductive health, to an examination of gendered play preferences in children, to a film that explores the feeling of living with obsessive compulsive disorder.
+Grantees receive funds to support costs such as travel, housing, program fees, supplies, and equipment.

 CBD accepts proposals for divisional projects in the fall and spring semesters.